SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.nl.md

 it by sending us pull requests!
 {{% /notice %}}

-First, start by asking yourself whether or not you need to use a browser.
+First, start by asking yourself whether or not you really need to use a browser.
-Odds are good that, at some point, if you're working on a complex web application, you will need to open a browser and test it.
+Odds are good that, at some point, if you're working on a complex web application, you will need to open a browser and actually test it.

 Functional end-user tests such as Selenium tests are expensive to run, however.
 Furthermore, they typically require substantial infrastructure